 - Submitted in timely fashion to the CPC.
 First the two page Project Summary (see Section 9), and if acceptable, then the Project Application form (see Section 11) - Eligible for the CPA funding according to the requirements described in the CPA legislation - Is consistent with the 2011Groton Master Plan and 2012 Groton Open Space and Recreation Plan.
-See Section 2.2.1. - Project Application contains appropriately detailed Management plan and itemized project scope, describing items and estimating cost. (the exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust)
+See Section 2.2.1

-- Has multiple funding sources, leverages additional public and /or private funds.
-If none included, then describes what actions were taken to seek public and/or private funds, such as what grant programs were explored, what groups in Town were approached for donations, what state programs were investigated to provide matching funds or reimbursement - Receives endorsement by other municipal boards and/or departments, and as applicable has the approval of the Groton Historical Commission - Establishes that proponent has site control of the project, written consent of the property owner, or, in the case of municipal property, approval of the Board of Selectmen.
+- Project Application contains appropriately detailed Management plan and itemized project scope, describing items and estimating cost. (the exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust) - Receives endorsement by other municipal boards and/or departments, and as applicable has the approval of the Groton Historical Commission - Establishes that proponent has site control of the project, written consent of the property owner, or, in the case of municipal property, approval of the Board of Selectmen.